jessybandya/ALX-Final-Project-Jaby-Voice-Recognition/README.md

 ## Contributing

 We welcome contributions to this project.
 Feel free to open issues and submit pull requests to help improve and enhance the functionality.

+## Future Features

+-We are planning to train the website with authenticated email with specific voice.

 ## License